In-Context Multi-Operator Learning with DeepOSets: Conclusion

 \section{Conclusion}

-We have presented DeepOSets for in-context multi-operator learning, a novel non-autoregressive, non-attention-based approach to learning solution operators of multiple parametric PDEs.
+We have presented DeepOSets for in-context multi-operator learning, a novel non-autoregressive, non-attention-based approach to learning solution operators of multiple parametric differential equations.
 By combining DeepSets for set learning with DeepONets for operator learning, DeepOSets addresses key limitations of existing approaches while maintaining strong in-context learning capabilities.
 The proposed architecture offers several advantages: fully parallel processing of prompts enables faster training and inference compared to sequential methods; linear complexity in prompt length provides better scalability than quadratic self-attention mechanisms; and built-in permutation-invariance provides beneficial inductive bias for training efficiency.
-We prove that DeepOSets are universal {\em uniform} approximators over a class of operators, which we believe is the first result of its kind to be published in the Scientific Machine Learning area.
-Our experiments on Poisson and reaction-diffusion problems demonstrate that DeepOSets successfully disambiguates between multiple PDEs, forward and inverse problems, and unknown equation coefficients and boundary conditions purely from prompted examples.
-The model achieves accurate predictions without weight updates at inference time, requiring only 14 minutes of training on all four problems simultaneously.
-Future work will extend DeepOSets to higher-dimensional PDEs, more diverse equation families, and longer prompts.
-DeepOSets establishes a computationally efficient foundation for building general-purpose PDE solvers capable of in-context adaptation, contributing toward foundation models for scientific computing.
+We prove that DeepOSets are universal {\em uniform} approximators over a class of operators, which we believe is the first result of its kind to be published in the field of multi-operator learning.
+Our experiments on different tasks from initial-value and boundary-value problems demonstrate that DeepOSets successfully uses the prompted examples to disambiguate between multiple operators corresponding to forward and inverse problems and unknown equation coefficients and boundary conditions.
+The experiments also showed that using a more diverse training set with more solution operators was beneficial to accuracy of in-context learning with the DeepOSets model.
+DeepOSets establishes a computationally efficient foundation for building general-purpose differential equation solvers capable of in-context adaptation, contributing towards establishing foundation models for scientific computing.